bioinformatics-core-shared-training/experimental-design/description.md

 # Objectives: After this course you should be able to

+- Identify sources of variability (technical and biological) in your data
+- Identify any potential confounding factors in your experimental setup
 - Prepare for a Experimental Design Meeting between yourself and the Genomics and Bioinformatics Cores